Some templates share a grid/list style for their Blog Pages. This design gives you two options for displaying your blog posts:

 Styling blog posts

 When a visitor clicks on a post within the Blog Page, the individual post opens at its own URL.
-Use the tweaks in the Blog: Item section of the Style Editor to style your blog posts.
+Use the tweaks in the Blog: Item section of Site Styles to style your blog posts.

 These tweaks affect the layout:

 - Alignment adjusts the alignment (left, center, or right) of the metadata, post title, Share buttons, and comment box.

 - Share Icons adjusts whether the Share buttons and comments button display above or below the post content.